Direct dependencies between neurons explain activity

-To test this hypothesis, we can artificially remove, or ablate, some of the cells from the population by marginalizing over their states (Methods).
-For each of the remaining neurons, we can then investigate the impact on its computation (Fig.~\ref{fig_error}f).
+By symmetry, $I_\text{dir}$ also defines the amount of information that each neuron encodes about the rest of the population.
+For each bit generated by a neuron, we find that a consistent $0.87\,$bits encode information about its inputs (Fig.~\ref{fig_error}e).
+This large proportion of information concentrated on a small number of inputs indicates a highly redundant neural code.
+As in a Hopfield network, specifying the states of a small number of cells should be sufficient to predict the rest.\cite{Hopfield-01, Amit-01, Schneidman-01} To test this hypothesis, we can artificially remove, or ablate, some cells within a population by marginalizing over their states (Methods).
+For each of the remaining neurons, we then investigate the impact on the complete model (Fig.~\ref{fig_error}f).
 As each neuron loses more of its inputs, the flow of information from inputs to output undergoes a sharp transition (Fig.~\ref{fig_error}g).
-Above this transition, neurons can lose the vast majority of their inputs without impacting the flow of information, while below the transition, almost no information is communicated.
+Above this transition, neurons can lose nearly 90\% of their inputs without impacting the flow of information, while below the transition, almost no information is communicated.
 Similarly, we can remove most of the inputs to a neuron before our model fails to accurately predict its activity (Fig.~\ref{fig_error}h).
-These findings demonstrate that the inferred computations are strikingly robust, maintaining nearly the same output activity even after losing the majority of their inputs. \\
+These findings demonstrate that the inferred neural network is strikingly robust, with each neuron maintaining nearly the same output activity even after losing the vast majority of its inputs. \\

 {\myfont Discussion}